 Owners are required to maintain the grass or ground cover on their own lots, keep shrubs and trees trimmed, and flower beds weeded.
 All of your plantings must be within your property line.
 ACC approval is required before making some changes such as border materials or planting trees.

 To preserve the value and contribute to the uniform appearance of the Community, you should perform regular maintenance.
 This includes painting the railings, trim, eaves, doors, and shutters; pressure washing siding, fences and decks; repairing windows, roofs, storm doors etc; pruning shrubs and trees, spreading mulch and keeping the lawn mowed.
 Some modifications require ACC approval.
-Please see the LRHOA handbook which can be found on our website.
+Please see the Loft Ridge HOA Handbook which can be found on our website.

 The ACC performs an inspection in April noting all maintenance needs and you will be sent a letter indicating those.